vmware-tanzu/tanzu-dev-portal/content/team/josh-long/_index.md

 ### The RSocket Revolution

 <p><a href="http://RSocket.io">RSocket is here!</a> RSocket is a binary, reactive, and operations-friendly wire protocol that integrates that builds on top of Project Reactor.
 Engineers originally developed RSocket at Netflix.
-Then they
+Then they moved to Facebook.
+RSocket was the fledgling project for the Reactive Founda